theironcook/Backbone.ModelBinder/README.md

         // Basic syntax
         'modelAttributeName' : 'jQuerySelector',

-        // If your binding to an html element with id="attribute" 'address'            : '#address',
+        // If your binding to an html element with name="address" 'phone'            : '[name=address]',

-        // If your binding to an html element with name="attribute" 'phone'            : '[name=phone]'
+        // If your binding to an html element with id="phone" 'address'            : '#phone'
     }
 ````

-The Binding Hash can take any jQuery selector to locate which html element(s) to bind to - just like the Backbone View events block.
+The `bindingsHash` can take any jQuery selector to locate which html element(s) to bind to - just like the Backbone View events block.

 <br>
-The bindings definition hash can also define multiple html elements with an array.
+The `bindingsHash` can also define multiple html selectors with an array as shown below.

 ````
 // Snippet from the template file